 Nevertheless, when we attempt to establish all of the observed properties of the blob complex, we find this situation unsatisfactory.
 Thus, in the second part of the paper (§§6-7) we give yet another definition of an n-category, or rather a definition of an n-category with strong duality.
 (Removing the duality conditions from our definition would make it more complicated rather than less.)
-We call these "disk-like n-categories", to differentiate them from previous versions.
+We call these "topological n-categories", to differentiate them from previous versions.
 Moreover, we find that we need analogous A{∞} n-categories, and we define these as well following very similar axioms.
-(See §1.7 below for a discussion of n-category terminology.)

 The basic idea is that each potential definition of an n-category makes a choice about the "shape" of morphisms.
-We try to be as lax as possible: a disk-like n-category associates a vector space to every B homeomorphic to the n-ball.
+We try to be as lax as possible: a topological n-category associates a vector space to every B homeomorphic to the n-ball.
 These vector spaces glue together associatively, and we require that there is an action of the homeomorphism groupoid.
 For an A{∞} n-category, we associate a chain complex instead of a vector space to each such B and ask that the action of homeomorphisms extends to a suitably defined action of the complex of singular chains of homeomorphisms.
-The axioms for an A{∞} n-category are designed to capture two main examples: the blob complexes of n-balls labelled by a disk-like n-category, and the complex $C(\text{Maps}(- \to T))$ of maps to a fixed target space T.
+The axioms for an A{∞} n-category are designed to capture two main examples: the blob complexes of n-balls labelled by a topological n-category, and the complex $C(\mathrm{Maps}(-\to T))$ of maps to a fixed target space T.